craigfay/changelog/README.md

 * The first taught application of Matrix/Vector multiplication is to solve a system of equations.
 * The reason matrix multiplication is used in circuits and electronics is because they can be represented by linear equations, where voltages are the unknown variables.
 * A Markov Matrix has columns that sum to 1, and no negative values.
+* Adjacency matrices can be used to represent graphs, and they're extremely powerful.
+Raising them to the nth power tells use how many paths of n length exist between any two nodes in the graph.

 # Jan 17, 2020
 * In vim, use `:sp <filename>` to split the window horizontally, or `:vsp <filename>` for a vertical split.
 From vim's file explorer, you can just use `v` when your cursor is over a file.
 This is one of the most helpful commands for multitasking in vim without multiple windows.